Essentials of Visual Storytelling for Wedding Photographers

 If you’re with one of the couple to photograph them getting ready, get closeup details of clothes, jewellery and other little details.
 They’ll make nice additions to the album.

-If you have a with a corset-style dress, it can be nice to get bridesmaids fastening that up at the back, or someone straightening a tie for example.
+If you have a bride with a corset-style dress, it can be nice to get bridesmaids fastening that up at the back, or someone straightening a for example.
 Snap away candidly as everyone interacts and get the bride or groom with whoever they’re with, too.

 At the Ceremony Venue